Charles Francis Hall: Second expedition (1863-1869)

 During this second expedition to King William Island, Hall found remains and artifacts from the Franklin expedition, and made more inquiries about their fate from natives living there.
-Hall eventually realized that the stories of survivors were unreliable, either by the Inuit or his own readiness to give them overly optimistic interpretations.
-He also became disillusioned with the Inuit by the discovery that the remnants of Franklin's expedition had been deliberately left to starve.
-He failed to consider that it would have been impossible for the local population to support such a large group of supernumeraries.
+Hall eventually came to believe that the stories of survivors were unreliable, either by the Inuit or his own readiness to give them overly optimistic interpretations.

 On July 31, 1868, while in Repulse Bay, Hall shot Patrick Coleman, a whaler in his party, claiming that Coleman, himself unarmed, was attempting mutiny.
 Other whalers in the party claimed the attack occurred because Hall was angry that Coleman was interviewing local Inuit without his permission.
 Coleman died two weeks after being shot, during which Hall expressed remorse and tried to heal him.
 Hall was never tried for Coleman's murder: the Canadian government considered it under American jurisdiction and the American government entirely ignored the matter.
 Two days after Coleman's death, the whaling ships Ansel Gibbs and Concordia arrived in Repulse Bay.
 The remaining four whalers deserted to these ships while Hall stayed with the Inuit.